XeinTDM/TelegramRAT/README.md

 - **Monitoring**
   - Keylogging (educational use only).
 - **Miscellaneous**
-  - Screenshot capturing, URL opening, and more.
+  - Screenshot capturing, clipboard access, volume control, URL opening, and more.

 For a full list of available commands, use the `/commands` bot command or click on the `Show All Commands` button.